 Intercept HTTP Requests

-TestCafe allows you intercept these requests with request hooks.
+TestCafe allows you to intercept HTTP requests with request hooks.

 - Log HTTP Requests to track your application’s network activity.